 Carnegie Mellon has a strong tradition of philanthropy, through both monetary and in-kind donations.

-Oftentimes, CMU students take the lead with impressive examples such as Greek Sing and Donut Dash in the Greek community.
+Oftentimes, CMU students take the lead with impressive examples such as Greek Sing in the Fraternity and Sorority Life community.

 Students, faculty, staff and partners can also participate in major philanthropic initiatives during the Season of Giving or the Whatever Drive, our end-of-the-year residence hall donation collection.